bioenergy-research-centers/bioenergy.org/CONTRIBUTING.md

 Work with the assigned reviewer to apply recommendations and address feedback.
 Code Review should be a constructive process, working together to ensure a quality product that meets coding standards and project goals.
 - Read the [thoughtbot code review guide](https://github.com/thoughtbot/guides/tree/main/code-review)
 - After you push updates [Re-request a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews#re-requesting-a-review) to inform the reviewer.
 - The assigned reviewer will follow the Code Reviewer Guidelines outlined below and merge the request when all feedback is addressed.

-If the functionality that you contributed is complex, we may ask for additional written design documents.
-We want your code to follow coding standards, be clear, readable and maintainable, and of course it should do what it is supposed to do.
-We will look for errors, style issues, comments (or lack thereof), and any other issues in your code.
-We will inform you of our comments and we expect you to make the recommended changes.
-New re-reviews may be expected until the code complies with our required processes.

 **Note:** Any bugs, either discovered by you, us, or any users should also be tracked in Github Issues.
 We request that you take full responsibility for correcting bugs in your contributions.
 Be aware that, unless notified otherwise, the correction of bugs takes precedence over the submission or creation of new code.

-## Scope agreement and timeline commitment
-If your contribution is small (e.g. a bug fix), simply submit your contribution via GitHub.
-If your contribution is larger (e.g. a significant new feature), we’ll need to evaluate your proposed changes.
-To do that, please create a GitHub Issue with a detailed description of the project that you are proposing, including any precise functionalities that you plan to implement as part of the project, and any timeframes for implementation.
-We will review your materials, and we may schedule a meeting or conference call to discuss your information in more detail.
-We may ask you to revise your materials and make changes to it, which we will re-review.
-All final decisions and resolution of disagreements will be handled by the data products portal team leads.
-Before you do any significant work we must reach prior agreement and written approval on project areas, scope, timeframe, expected contents, and functionalities to be addressed, or your changes may not be accepted.

 ## Agile Development Process
 Project work items are tracked and planned using Github Issues.
 New issues will be continuously created over time as the project progresses.
 Issues will be monitored by team members and reviewed for progress during agile team meetings.
 New work will be continuously reviewed and merged from contributor branches into the main branch.
 The main branch must always be deployable.
 Bioenergy.org will be updated on a regular basis as requested by team leads.
+All final decisions on project goals and scope will be made by the data products portal team leads.

 ### Issue Assignment
 Contributors should assign themselves to issues that are being actively worked on.
 If you are not able to assign yourself, please leave a comment that you are working on an issue to avoid duplicating effort.